hyprwm/hyprland-wiki/content/hypr-ecosystem/user/hypridle.md

 #### Fading the keyboard backlight

 `brightnessctl` sets brightness instantly, so a plain `on-timeout`/`on-resume` pair turns the keyboard backlight off and on abruptly.
-[hypr-kbd-backlight-fade](https://github.com/queueingqt/hypr-kbd-backlight-fade) is a small script that steps through intermediate brightness values instead, fading in fast and out slowly, with a lock file so overlapping in/out calls (e.g. quick touch-then-idle cycles) don't race each other.
+[hypr-kbd-backlight-fade](https://github.com/queueingqt/hypr-kbd-backlight-fade) is a small script that steps through intermediate brightness values instead, fading in fast and out slowly, with a lock file so overlapping in/out calls (e.g., quick touch-then-idle cycles) don't race each other.

 Note that video players and browsers commonly hold a Wayland idle-inhibit lock during video playback (not just fullscreen), which pauses **every** listener, not just screen lock/suspend.